2000 Kilometers of Trails in Southwest Asia

 - In 2015, Bedouin of South Sinai revived a tradition of welcoming guests and escorting them safely through ancient landscapes.

-- Abraham’s legacy continues in the daily lives of residents along the national trails that blossom in this heartland of hospitality, awaiting your visit.
+Abraham’s legacy continues playing out in the daily lives of residents and visitors along the now successful national trails that invite you to this heartland of hospitality.